SOCRAMBLLE/Desktop-Automation/README.md

 ## Usage

-1. Clone the repository to your local machine:
+1. **Clone the Repository:** Start by cloning the repository to your local machine:
 ```bash
 git clone https://github.com/your-username/desktop-automation.git
 ```

-2. Install the required dependencies:
+2. **Install Dependencies:** Install the required dependencies using pip:
 ```bash
 pip install psutil
 ```

-3. Create a config.ini file in the project directory with the following sections and examples:
+3. **Configure config.ini:** Create a config.ini file in the project directory with the following sections and examples:

 ```bash
 [ProgramPaths]